Certification for Differentially Private Prediction in Gradient-Based Training: Proofs

 Here we provide a proof of correctness for our algorithm (i.e., proof of Theorem~\ref{thm:algcorrectness}) as well as a detailed discussion of the operations therein.

 First, we recall the definition of valid parameter space bounds (Definition~\ref{def:validparambounds} in the main text):

-We also recall the iterative equations for stochastic gradient descent:
+As well as the iterative equations for stochastic gradient descent:

-For ease of notation, we assume a fixed data ordering (one may always take the element-wise maximums/minimums over the entire dataset rather than each batch to relax this assumption), and we denote $\theta^{(1)}_{\mathcal{D}}$ as the value of the parameters at the $i$-th iteration given the dataset $\mathcal{D}$ with fixed ordering.
+For ease of notation, we assume a fixed data ordering (one may always take the element-wise maximums/minimums over the entire dataset rather than each batch to relax this assumption).

-Now, we proceed to prove by induction that Algorithm~\ref{alg:AGT} maintains valid parameter-space bounds for privacy/unlearning at each step of gradient descent.
-We start with the base case where $\theta^{L} = \theta^{U} = \theta'$ according to line 1, and now we prove that the result of the first batch (lines 7--16) produces a new $\theta^L$ and $\theta^U$ that are valid parameter-space bounds (Definition~\ref{def:validparambounds}).
-In the first iteration (base case), the definition is trivially satisfied due to the fact that $\theta^L = \theta^U$.
-Lines 7--9 are simply the standard forward and backwards passes, as the optimization is over a singleton set.
-Subsequently we have update steps for unlearning and privacy respectively:
+Now, we proceed to prove by induction that Algorithm~\ref{alg:AGT} maintains valid parameter space bounds on each step of gradient descent.
+We start with the base case of $\theta^{L} = \theta^{U} = \theta'$ according to line 1, which are valid parameter-space bounds.
+Our inductive hypothesis is that, given valid parameter space bounds satisfying Definition~\ref{def:validparambounds}, each iteration of Algorithm~\ref{alg:AGT} (lines 4--8) produces a new $\theta^L$ and $\theta^U$ that satisfy also Definition~\ref{def:validparambounds}.

-\paragraph{Base-case: Privacy Update} To account for the worst-case influence of an arbitrary $k$ data-points being added to this batch, we note that the clipping step (line 9) limits the largest contribution of these points to $k\gamma$ and the smallest contribution being $-k\gamma$.
-However, we must account for the case that this batch has $k$ points added \text{and} $k$ points removed (this is a strict over-approximation that may be improved in future works).
-In this case, the largest gradient value one can achieve through simultaneous removing and addition is no larger than, for each element, replacing the $k$ smallest contributions to the average gradient with the value $k\gamma$.
-Correspondingly, the smallest gradient value for simultaneous addition and removal of data points cannot be smaller than replacing, element-wise, the $k$ largest contributions to the average gradient with $-k\gamma$.
-It is then straightforward to see that the bounds described are captured by the updates on lines 14 and 15, respectively.

-\paragraph{Base-case: Unlearning Update} The unlearning update is effectively a subset of the above privacy case.
-In this update we must compute the largest and smallest possible gradients one could achieve strictly by removing up to $k$ points from the batch.
-In this case, a sound bound on these values is to simply remove the smallest $k$ contributions to each element of the averaged gradient to upper-bound the gradient change.
-The corresponding lower-bound is to remove the largest $k$ contributions to each element of the averaged gradient.
-This bound is exactly what is expressed in lines 12 and 13.

-Provided that one has computed sound bounds described above, denoted $d^U$ and $d^L$ respectively, we observe that: